 Switch Content to Blocks

 WordPress has made it pretty easy to convert content that’s in a Classic block.
-This process generally works seamlessly for pages that are primarily text-based.
-Before you try this process on your site, be sure to read the rest of this article to determine the best approach for a page.
+This process generally works seamlessly for pages that are primarily text-based, but it will also convert other content like images and video embeds.

 - Click the top of the Classic block to see your settings.

 - Select the three-dot icon in the top right to access additional options.

 You should now see that your content has been divided up into multiple blocks depending on the type of content.
 Even individual paragraphs will be in their own blocks.

 TIP: If you ever convert a page to blocks and want to immediately undo it, simply use the Undo option at the top left of your page.
 Your content will be put back into the Classic block.

 Moving away from the Classic block gives you a lot more options for adding and formatting web page content.
 Consider using these different types of blocks to use as you build your pages:

 Reach out to us within your Dashboard.
 Log into your website and then fill out the Website Support form.
 You’ll hear back from one of Wired Impact’s team members within one business day.